 Mulberry Park Community Benefit Society was established for the benefits of the community around Mulberry Park in Bath and provides community services and estate management services for recreational and community purposes.
+It is a charitable Community Benefit Society registered with the Financial Conduct Authority.

 Curo Finance Limited was established in order to act as the main contractor under development agreements with Curo Places Limited.
+It is a company limited by shares.